Use forwarders to get your data into the indexer cluster

 2. Configure the forwarders to send data to the peer nodes.

-3. Enable indexer acknowledgment on each forwarder.
+3. Enable indexer acknowledgment for each forwarder.
 This step is required to ensure end-to-end data fidelity.
 If that is not a requirement for your deployment, you can skip this step.
-However, you will receive warnings that you are not using indexer acknowledgment.

-Once you're finished setting up the connection, you then need to configure the data inputs that control the data that streams into the forwarders (and onwards to the cluster).
+Once you are finished setting up the connection, you need to configure the data inputs that control the data that streams into the forwarders (and onwards to the cluster).
 How to do this is the subject of a later section in this topic, "Configure the forwarder's data inputs".

 1. Configure the peer nodes to receive data from forwarders

 In order for a peer to receive data from forwarders, you must configure the peer's receiving port.
-For information on how to configure the receiving port, read "Enable a receiver" in the Distributed Deployment Manual.
+For information on how to configure the receiving port, read "Enable a receiver" in the Forwarding Data manual.